hungry-bogart/noisechatter/README.md

 `git clone https://github.com/hungry-bogart/noisechatter`

 Once you've cloned the repo, you will need to deploy the server.js file located in the top folder.
 To accomplish this, you will need PM2 installed.
-There are multiple ways to deploy and app, but I assure you none are as easy as PM2.
+There are multiple ways to deploy an app, but I assure you none are as easy as PM2.

 Run the following command from the top folder, which contains the server.js file:

 `pm2 start server.js`

-The default port is is :3000.
+The default port is :3000.
 It will look something like this when you provide a link to your instance.

 YOURIP:3000 or YOURDOMAIN:3000